angrykoala/wendigo/README.md

 > Unlike Puppeteer setViewport, no parameter is required, as the current values will be used for the new viewport.

+**waitForPageLoad()**
+Waits until a dom ready event is fired, this method will also wait until Wendigo is ready to perform assertions on the given page.

 **focus(selector)**
 Focus the first element matching the given selector.